jrottenberg/dotrc/README.md

 1. Enjoy !

-Note All your previous rc files (are saved with date suffix
+Note : All your previous rc files are saved with date suffix, ex :

+.bashrc.20110625-0049

+## Usage ##

+You should fork the project if you want to keep track of your files and have your own preferences ;-)

+New software that requires a config file ?

+1. Put that config file (minus the . in the dotrc fodlder)
+2. Run

+     $ ~/dotrc/createSymLinks.sh